majekw/cura-spin-up-fan/README.md

 - Set 'Lead Time' to the number of seconds your fan needs to spin up.
 - Set 'Bridge Fan Speed %' to the desired starting fan speed.

+# Requirements

+- Python version 3.8+
-Make sure 'Enable Bridge Settings' and 'Bridge Fan Speed' are enabled in Cura's 'Experimental' section.
+- 'Enable Bridge Settings' and 'Bridge Fan Speed' are enabled in Cura's 'Experimental' section.

 # Known limitations